How to manage a systemd timer

 active

-enable creates the install symlink for future boots, and --now adds the immediate start in the same command.
+enable creates the install link for future boots, and --now adds the immediate start in the same command.

-7. Disable and stop the timer immediately when it should neither wait now nor start again at boot.
+8. Disable the timer and stop it immediately when it should neither wait now nor return after reboot.

 $ sudo systemctl disable --now cache-prune.timer